jmumford/neurohackweek2017/r_tutorial.md

 names | How to access names of data.frame (for viewing or changing) dim | How to look at the dimension of your matrix/array/data.frame length|  How to look at lengths of vectors/lists/etc
+? | How you get help, eg. ?matrix will give the help for as.matrix